Dianne Lee: Pantomime

-In 1981, she appeared in the pantomime "Sleeping Beauty" and in Cannon and Ball's show at Great Yarmouth.
-In 1988, she appeared in the pantomime "Cinderella", with Davidson as Buttons.
+In 1981, she appeared in the pantomime Sleeping Beauty and in Cannon and Ball's show at Great Yarmouth.
+In 1988, she appeared in the pantomime Cinderella, with Jim Davidson as Buttons.

-In 1993, she started appearing in "Sinderella", Jim Davidson's priapic take on the show, which ran until 1996, when it became "Sinderella Comes Again", which she played in 1997 and 2004.
+In 1993, she started appearing in Sinderella, Jim Davidson's priapic take on the show, which ran until 1996, when it became Sinderella Comes Again, which she played in 1997 and 2004.
 Writing in 1994, Ben Thompson of The Independent felt that Lee "lacked spark", while the BBC's theatre correspondent Andy Knowles was more positive in a 2004 review, saying that her "sugary smile and embarrassing innocence provide the perfect foil for every sexual innuendo going".

 Personal life

-Lee married Rick Price of The Move and Wizzard.
+Lee married Rick Price of the Move and Wizzard.
 In a 2001 interview with Cherry Blossom Clinic, a Move fansite, Price asserted that the pair met in January 1976 after Laurie Mansfield hired him as their tour manager, and that he managed Lee's solo tour for a year until he got a job managing Jim Davidson's show.
 He also stated that he and Lee set up their own studios in 1985 and that this produced Peters and Lee's final studio album, Through All the Years, plus a solo Lee album, Chemistry, a joint Lee and Price live album, and several of Davidson's comedy albums.
 Price also asserted that in 1999, she and Price began touring as a joint act, which contained both Price's and Lee's tracks, and that Lee had been gigging continuously until that point.
 Price died in May 2022.